NativeScript/docs-v7/docs/performance-optimizations/lazy-loading.md

 ## Benefits from using Lazy Loading

-A real-life NativeScript application with (like the [Angular SDK Examples](https://github.com/NativeScript/nativescript-sdk-examples-ng)) can have more hundreds of different components.
+A real-life NativeScript application (like the [Angular SDK Examples](https://github.com/NativeScript/nativescript-sdk-examples-ng)) can have hundreds of different components.
 Each component may have its route, services, and multiple featured components.
 Using lazy loading modules improves the startup time dramatically (in the case of SDK Examples app with up-to 5x better startup timings).
 Instead of having to load the hundreds of components at the application bootstrap, you can load just the landing module and load all other submodules lazily.